Cluster size determines internal structure of transcription factories in human cells: Introduction

 \section{Introduction}

+The 3D organization of chromatin, the filament composed of DNA wrapped around histone proteins which constitutes the building block of mammalian chromosomes, is a dynamic and intricate blueprint that is thought to be important for cellular function and gene expression~\cite{chiang2022review1}.
+Recent advances in microscopy and high-throughput sequencing~\cite{Kempfer2020} have revealed a rich hierarchy of 3D chromatin structures within the cell nucleus.
+These range from relatively small DNA loops of tens to hundreds of base pairs (bps), to large organised domains spanning over hundreds of thousands of base pairs (or kilo-base pairs, kbp), which are referred to as topologically-associating domains (TADs), whose segments interact more frequently among each other than with other parts of the genome.
+At even larger scales, the genomic material divides into A (active) and B (inactive) compartments, which have different gene activity and 3D compaction, whereas different chromosomes occupy distinct territories inside the nucleus ~\cite{Pombo2015,LiebermanAiden2009,Dixon2012}.

-Microscopy and high-throughput sequencing have uncovered a rich hierarchy of 3D folding in eukaryotic nuclei that ranges from loops of tens of bp up to hundreds of kbp, through topologically-associating domains (TADs) of $100-1000$ kbp, AB compartments, heterochromatic aggregates, and on to chromosomal territories~\cite{Pombo2015,LiebermanAiden2009,Dixon2012}.
-An outstanding question is whether, and to what extent, this rich multi-scale organisation is functionally related to, or even driven by, transcription~\cite{Cook2018}.
-On the one hand, it is widely believed that TADs remain largely invariant in cells with very different transcriptional programs -- which points to little role for transcription in determining structure~\cite{Dixon2016} (for an opposing view, see~\cite{Rowley2017}).
-On the other hand, clusters of active polymerases -- called phase-separated condensates, hubs, and transcription factories~\cite{Papantonis2013,Cook2018,Cramer2019,Brackley2021,Chiang2022} -- locally stabilise surrounding clouds of loops, thereby providing an example of a structural unit with a clear functional role.
+A central question in cellular biology is the extent to which this rich and multi-scale organization is influenced, or even driven, by transcription~\cite{Cook2018}, the fundamental biological process during which the information encoded in a segment of DNA is converted into RNA, to be then translated into proteins.
+On the one hand, it is widely believed that TADs remain largely invariant in cells with very different transcriptional programs (e.g., belonging to different organs) -- which points to little role for transcription in determining structure~\cite{Dixon2016} (for an opposing view, see~\cite{Rowley2017}).
+On the other hand, enzymes engaged in the process of transcription, known as RNA polymerases, tend to form aggregates inside the nucleus, often referred to as phase-separated condensates, hubs, or transcription factories~\cite{Papantonis2013,Cook2018,Cramer2019,Brackley2021,Chiang2022}.
+Being attached to a factory strongly enhances the transcriptional activity of a gene~\cite{Papantonis2013,Cook2018}, therefore factories are a primary example of a structural unit with a clear transcriptional role.